 Lord Redwyne and his sons become fixtures of the court.
 As a wedding present, Paxter gives King Joffrey I a scale replica of the ship being built in the Arbor that is to be named after the king.
 They attend the wedding of Joffrey and witnessing his murder.
 Paxter and Hobber are called as witnesses for the prosecution in the trial of Tyrion for the death of Joffrey.

 A Feast for Crows

-Paxter's council seat is revoked by Queen Cersei after Lord Tywin's death.
+Paxter's council seat is revoked by Queen Cersei after Tywin's death.
 Cersei tasks the Redwyne fleet with the Siege of Dragonstone to remove Paxter from the capital and eliminate the nearest military threat.
 This and the conquest of the Shield Islands by Euron Greyjoy leaves the Reach unprotected from the attacks of the ironborn.
 With the majority of the Redwyne ships gone, the Arbor is attacked by ironmen, and the small defense fleet is overwhelmed.
 Ser Loras Tyrell takes command of the siege at Dragonstone in order to quickly end it and is badly wounded in his victory.
 Lord Paxter now sails to defend the Reach, and after Cersei's arrest by the Faith is re-appointed to the small council, this time as Master of Ships.
-Before her arrest, however, Cersei arranged for the arrest of Horas and Hobber as part of her intrigues against Margaery Tyrell.
+Before her own arrest, however, Cersei arranges for the arrest of Horas and Hobber as part of her intrigues against Margaery Tyrell.